Orchard Financial Planning Ltd Privacy Notice

 Alternatively, if you would like to contact your Data Protection Authority, please use the contact details below.

 United Kingdom: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF

 We would like to send you information about products and services of ours which may be of interest to you.
 We would also like to send you news and information about the financial markets and financial services.
 We will seek your consent before sending you any such marketing or communications.
 When you register with us or apply to use our services you may specify your marketing and communication preferences or indicate that you do not wish to receive news or information.
 If you have consented to receive marketing communications, you may change your preferences or opt out later.

 You have a right at any time to stop us from contacting you for marketing purposes.
 If you no longer wish to be contacted for marketing purposes, please contact us at email@example.com We may from time to time offer joint or co-branded products and services.

 Changes to our Privacy Notice

-We keep our Privacy Notice under regular review and we will place any updates on this webpage/document.
-This Privacy Notice was last updated 25thMay 2018, to reflect and fully comply with GDPR 2018.
+We keep our Privacy Notice under regular review, and we will place any updates on this webpage.
+This Privacy Notice was last updated on 18 July 2019, to reflect and fully comply with the GDPR 2018.

 If you have any queries, comments or requests regarding this Notice or you would like to exercise any of your rights set out above, you can contact us at:

-Post: Data Protection Officer, Royden Davies, Endmoor House, Endmoor, Kendal, Cumbria, LA8 0EU
+Post: Data Protection Officer, Hayley Owen, Orchard Financial Planning, Endmoor House, Endmoor, Kendal, Cumbria, LA8 0EU